jckuri/DeepRL-Continuous-Control/Report.md

             p1.data.copy_(p0.data)
 ```

 Moreover, I clipped the values of the critic to a maximum of `1`.
-This action was suggested by the video lecture in "Part 3.
+This action was suggested by the video lecture in `Part 3.
 Policy-Based Methods; Lesson 4: Proximal Policy Optimization; 11.
-PPO Part 2: Clipping Policy Updates".
+PPO Part 2: Clipping Policy Updates`.

 ```
         # ---------------------------- update critic ---------------------------- #